Fibonacci calculation at peak performance

 }

-implementation has the same issue as the elixir one since it is an approximation, it should not be super precise at large scale.
+Of course the phi_formula implementation has the same issue as the elixir one since it is an approximation, it should not be super precise at large scale.

-Lets talk about the Rust implementation of Fib, as you can see is $O(N)$ and notice we are just using 2 variables instead of 3, this is because an arithmetic operation should be faster than storing in a CPU register.
-Also notice that Rust forces us to put types and,
+Lets talk about the Rust implementation of Fibonacci, as you can see is $O(N)$ and notice we are just using 2 variables instead of 3, this is because an arithmetic operation should be faster than storing in a CPU register.
+Also notice that Rust forces us to put types and, we are using u128, so this way we can compute and store really big integer.

 Wait something weird is happening